 Dr. Summers of Maryland Plastic Surgery Center is celebrated by Annapolis and Baltimore breast reduction patients for his renowned surgical skills and expertise.
 Dr. Summers has perfected a Minimal Incision Breast Reduction procedure, which enables even moderately large breasts to be reduced in size and lifted using only an incision around the areola.
 In fact, breast reduction patients throughout Maryland (including Townson, Lutherville, Columbia, Owing Mills, Howard County, and Ellicott City breast reduction patients) exclusively seek Dr. Summers for his experience with minimally invasive breast reduction procedures.

-Dr. Summers believes breast reduction is an intricate procedure that requires aesthetic judgement, surgical skill and extensive medical training.
+Dr. Summers believes breast reduction is an intricate procedure that requires aesthetic judgment, surgical skill, and extensive medical training.
 Considered by many to be a Maryland breast reduction specialist, Dr. Summers describes the breast reduction procedure below.

 The breast reduction procedure can provide relief from physical symptoms such as back, neck, and shoulder pain and relieve rashes beneath the breasts caused by the excessive weight of large breasts.
 Following breast reduction, the size and weight of the breasts no longer interfere with physical activity, and clothes fit better with a wider choice of styles.
 Women who take advantage of the breast reduction procedure find that they are able to lead a healthier, more comfortable life, in addition to enjoying a beautiful, more proportionate appearance.